byronka/minum/docs/quick_start.md

 Step 3 - run the example
 ------------------------

-In the directory for smaller, run this command:
+In its directory, run this command:

 ```shell
 ./mvnw compile exec:java
 ```

-This will compile smaller and you will be able to view it at http://localhost:8080
+It will compile and you will be able to view it at http://localhost:8080

 Step 4 - modify the example
 ---------------------------

-In the source for smaller, go to Main.java and think for a second about it.
+In its source, go to Main.java and take a moment to review.
 You should be able to modify the message easily.
 To see your changes, cancel the running program and re-run `./mvnw compile exec:java`.